All Episodes

 What?

-I'll tell you, snurly so we make some football predictions.
+I'll tell you, Snerdley, so when you make some football predictions, it's week seven.

-You would not believe the hate mail, snurtly that I got just from talking about the timeout controversy with Jeff Fisher and Jack Del Rio on Monday night.
+You would not believe the hate mail, snerdly, that I got just from talking about the timeout controversy with Jeff Fisher and Jack Del Rio on Monday night.

 I mean, it's almost laughable now.

-I'll tell you what I am gonna be looking for Sunday.
+I'll tell you what I am going to be looking for Sunday.

-And the NFL has overreacted as any PC bunch of people have with these uh with these three hits, the three or four hits that happen on Sunday.
+You know, the NFL has overreacted as any PC bunch of people have with these three hits, three or four hits that happened on Sunday.

-What I'm gonna be looking for on Sunday, who gets fined, who gets thrown out of the game, who gets suspended from the game because of illegal hits.
+What I'm going to be looking for on Sunday, who gets fined, who gets thrown out of the game, who gets suspended from the game because of illegal hits.

 These things happen in split seconds.